In addition to the Faculty of Graduate Studies requirements, the Faculty of Nursing requires that an applicant must:

 g) Submit a security/police clearance letter (Alberta Health Services require security clearance checks for nursing graduate students who will be doing a practicum or research in the region);

-h) For applicants required to provide proof of proficiency in English, submit a minimum TOEFL score of 97 (Internet-based test); IELTS score of 7.0; MELAB score of 83; PTE score of 68; or complete Tier III of the International Foundations program (werklund.ucalgary.ca/ifp) with a minimum grade of "B" on Academic Writing & Grammar III, "B" on Reading Comprehension & Proficiency III, and "B" on Listening Comprehension & Oral Fluency III, and;
+h) For applicants required to provide proof of proficiency in English, submit a minimum TOEFL score of 97 (Internet-based test); IELTS score of 7.0; or PTE score of 68.

 i) Have an interview(s) with a faculty member, if requested by the Faculty.

 The practicum providers and public health authorities have determined that in order to participate in practicum it is mandatory for students to be immunized against/tested for a variety of communicable diseases.
 They also must be fit tested for a N95 mask.
+Fit testing is only valid for two years; therefore students must present proof of fit testing at the time of expiration.
 Further information is available on the Faculty of Nursing website.
+Please note requirements may change during the program as determined by Alberta Health Services (AHS) guidelines.
+Current employment with AHS does not exempt students from complying with these requirements.
+Students who are not compliant with fulfilling the immunization requirements will not be allowed to undertake a clinical placement with AHS.

 Academic Accommodation Policy for Students with Disabilities